 The Parent Compass: Navigating Your Teen's Wellness and Academic Journey In Today’s Competitive World

-Please join us for this special event with acclaimed authors Cindy Clumeck Muchnick, M.A., and Jenn Curtis, M.S.W., as they discuss their new book and answer your questions about how to best support your teen on his or her high school journey.
+A special event with acclaimed authors Cindy Clumeck Muchnick, M.A., and Jenn Curtis, M.S.W., as they discuss their new book and answer your questions about how to best support your teen on his or her academic journey.

 Many parents don't know how best to support their teens, especially when everyone around them seems to be frantically tutoring, managing and helicoptering.
 The Parent Compass offers: